Your code never reaches us.

 The token lives in your browser’s localStorage, scoped to your machine and origin.
 It is sent only to GitHub, never to us.

-You choose the scopes.
-Grant only the access your work needs, and revoke the token from your GitHub settings at any time — instantly cutting Pyor’s access without our involvement, because the grant was never ours to begin with.
+You stay in control.
+Pyor asks only for the read access it needs to show your reviews, and you can revoke its access from your GitHub settings at any time — instantly cutting Pyor’s access without our involvement, because the grant was never ours to begin with.

 The little we process, and what we never touch